Pastells/Human-vs.-Machine-Perceptions-on-Immigration-Stereotypes/README.md

-# Human vs. Machine Perceptions on Immigration Stereotypes [Link to paper](https://aclanthology.org/2024.lrec-main.741/)
+# Human vs. Machine Perceptions on Immigration Stereotypes [LREC-Coling 2024] [Link to paper](https://aclanthology.org/2024.lrec-main.741/)

 This repository contains the code for classification models of racial stereotypes in a Spanish corpus (StereoHoax-ES), using both hard and soft labels.